rogergros/ddd-example/README.md

 # DDD Example Project

 This project is an example of DDD architecture using PHP.
-This is far to be perfect, but it's a good approach to see some DDD best practises.
+This is far to be perfect, but it's a good approach to see some DDD best practices.

 ## Using the project